Gottfried Wilhelm Leibniz: Topology

+He envisioned the field of combinatorial topology as early as 1679, in his work titled Characteristica Geometrica, as he "tried to formulate basic geometric properties of figures, to use special symbols to represent them, and to combine these properties under operations so as to produce new ones."

-Scientist and engineer
+Science and engineering

 Leibniz's writings are currently discussed, not only for their anticipations and possible discoveries not yet recognized, but as ways of advancing present knowledge.
 Much of his writing on physics is included in Gerhardt's Mathematical Writings.

 Physics

 Leibniz contributed a fair amount to the statics and dynamics emerging around him, often disagreeing with Descartes and Newton.
 He devised a new theory of motion (dynamics) based on kinetic energy and potential energy, which posited space as relative, whereas Newton was thoroughly convinced that space was absolute.
 An important example of Leibniz's mature physical thinking is his Specimen Dynamicum of 1695.

 Until the discovery of subatomic particles and the quantum mechanics governing them, many of Leibniz's speculative ideas about aspects of nature not reducible to statics and dynamics made little sense.
 For instance, he anticipated Albert Einstein by arguing, against Newton, that space, time and motion are relative, not absolute: "As for my own opinion, I have said more than once, that I hold space to be something merely relative, as time is, that I hold it to be an order of coexistences, as time is an order of successions."

-Leibniz held a relationist notion of space and time, against Newton's substantivalist views.
+Leibniz held a relational notion of space and time, against Newton's substantivalist views.
 According to Newton's substantivalism, space and time are entities in their own right, existing independently of things.
-Leibniz's relationism, in contrast, describes space and time as systems of relations that exist between objects.
-The rise of general relativity and subsequent work in the history of physics has put Leibniz's stance in a more favorable light.
+Leibniz's relationalism, in contrast, describes space and time as systems of relations that exist between objects.
+The rise of general relativity and subsequent work in the history of physics has put Leibniz's stance in a more favourable light.

 One of Leibniz's projects was to recast Newton's theory as a vortex theory.
 However, his project went beyond vortex theory, since at its heart there was an attempt to explain one of the most difficult problems in physics, that of the origin of the cohesion of matter.

 The principle of sufficient reason has been invoked in recent cosmology, and his identity of indiscernibles in quantum mechanics, a field some even credit him with having anticipated in some sense.
 In addition to his theories about the nature of reality, Leibniz's contributions to the development of calculus have also had a major impact on physics.